 Practically speaking, the angle of these attacks is increasingly shifting from email communication to phone calls.
 Email security is quite good these days, but a pressuring phone call can still trick both customers and employees, especially with how easy it is to spoof the caller number, making it seem like they are from a trusted entity.

-(This is why it’s a good idea in case you get a phone call from someone who is claiming to be from your bank, to offer to call them back.)
+(Pro tip: if you get a phone call from someone who is claiming to be from your bank, offer to call them back.)

 An excellent example of a sophisticated social engineering attack is the one perpetrated against Google and Facebook.
 A Lithuanian group set up a fake company pretending to be a manufacturer working with the two tech giants.

 They then sent phishing emails to Google and Facebook employees, invoicing them for services that were genuinely purchased, but directing them to send money into the wrong accounts.
-Between 2013 and 2015, this social engineering attack cheated the two companies out of more than $100M.
+Between 2013 and 2015, this social engineering attack is estimated to have help steal more than $100M.